Tailoring Change

 Day: Wednesday

-Time: 6.30 – 8.30pm (Fortnightly) [Charged the same as one class per week]
+Time: 6.30 – 8.30pm (Fortnightly) [Charged the same as two classes per week]

 Recommended Prerequisites: (Ideally) familiarity with Fundamentals.
-Please book by 3 August for the autumn term.
+Please book by 29 November for the Spring term.

-Location: Qingshan Guan, Elham.
+Location: Qingshan Guan, Elham. (directions given upon booking)

 [Details of the Long Form Project, weekend workshops and retreats, are here.]